vash02/ds-case-study/README.md

 5. Noise points are modeled using a **Linear Regression model** to make win rates statistically consistent.

 ### Problem 2:
-1. `$9` is assumed to be the maximum budget per bid, treating auctions as part of an A/B test.
+1. `$0.5`(from the example) is assumed to be the maximum budget per bid, treating auctions as part of an A/B test.
 2. All external factors such as advertiser, budget, and ad placements are assumed constant across auctions.

 ---